newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/transportation-entity-id.md

 agencyId: nj-motor-vehicle
 formName: BA-8
 ---
 ## Application Requirements

-- `Employer Identification Number (EIN)|ein`
+*  `Employer Identification Number (EIN)|ein`
-- Copy of the registration confirmation received when you registered your business for taxes with the IRS.
+* Copy of the registration confirmation received when you registered your business for taxes with the IRS.
 The document must show your business name and address.
-- Copy of your `Certificate of Formation|certificate-formation`
+* Copy of your `Certificate of Formation|certificate-formation`

-:::callout{ showHeader="true" headerText="" showIcon="true" calloutType="conditional" }
+:::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-- A letter mailed to you with your MVC-issued Entity ID
+A letter mailed to you with your MVC-issued Entity ID.

 :::